silkroadnomad/names-on-chain/README.md

 # A Doichain - PSBT Workshop

 ## Description
-This 4-step workshop is intended to showcase how you can register and show Doichain names.
-How to create and sign NameOp transactions via PSBT-QR-Codes and PSBT-Files.
+This 4-step workshop is intended to showcase how you can register and show Doichain names and how to create and sign NameOp transactions via PSBT-QR-Codes and PSBT-Files.
-PSBTs can be broadcasted scanned (by DoiWallet) or imported (into the ElectrumDOI wallet).
+PSBTs can be scanned and broadcasted by DoiWallet or via file import into the ElectrumDOI wallet.
 No private key necessary in the browser.

 See: ipfs://bafybeifj5jp3m3bhpjkls4smy34i4hxvbpasql7dbtkpcr65bawrs2js3u/